“But what about you?” he asked. “Who do you say I am?”Matthew 16:15-18 NIV

 Jesus replied, “Blessed are you, Simon son of Jonah, for this was not revealed to you by flesh and blood, but by my Father in heaven.
 And I tell you that you are Peter, and on this rock I will build my church, and the gates of Hades will not overcome it.

 But what is the church?
 This word is used twice in the gospels, both times in Matthew.
-And it is used frequently throughout the rest of the New Testament; but never with a description of what, or who, the church is, and what its purpose is.
+And it is used frequently throughout the rest of the New Testament; but never with an explicit description of what, or who, the church is, and what its purpose is.
 The word generally translated as church is the Greek word ekklēsia which more literally means “called out” or “called forth”.
 It was generally used in Greek to reference a civic assembly that was called together for a specific purpose, i.e Acts 19:39.

 So you might think of the church as an assembly of those that God has called out of this world; an assembly that is under the authority of Jesus.
 The church, contrary to some, is not a building; it is not an activity we engage in on Sunday morning; and it is not a social gathering.
 The church is people; people who have been called out of this world by God, and who have responded to that call.
 Sometimes it refers to the called out believers in a specific location.
 But other times it refers to the called out believers across the world.
 But always it refers to called out believers.